model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    It inserts postconditions (`ensures`) as `kani::assert` checks *after* the call to `my_div`, enforcing the contract.

-   The expanded version of our harness and function is equivalent to the following:
+   The expanded version of our harness that Kani generates looks roughly like
+   this:

    ```rs
    #[kani::proof]